ContextLab/attention-memory-task/data_analysis_code/README.md

 - `variable_attention_experiment/data/group2/29_2020_Jan_13/eye_data/29_7.zip`
 - `variable_attention_experiment/data/group2/9_2019_Nov_16/eye_data/9_7.zip`

 After unzipping, remove the `.zip` version of each file so only the unzipped version remains.
-Then, proceed to compile and analyze the data!
+Then, proceed to compile and analyze the data.

 <h3>Compile Data</h3>